blinklet/learning/data-science/pandas-data-from-database.md

 )
 ```

+All the employees records are in the merged dataframe whether or not customers' *SupportRepId* fields match their *EmployeeId* field.
 Now, you can analyze the merged data.

-The following code merges the *customers* and *employees* dataframes, adds appropriate suffixes to overlapping table names, and groups employees according to the number of customers each supports.
+Group employees and count the number of customers each employee supports.

 ```python
 df2 = (